 - No one is asking questions to some or all of the presenters: If possible, jot down a few questions that you can ask of each presenter in case this happens.

 - A presenter does not show up: Contact the program chair to notify them of any presenters who do not show.

 - An attendee is being unruly: Establish the guidelines for the session before beginning.
 If an attendee is being disruptive, ask that questions/comments be held until the end so that the session does not fall behind time.
 If the person continues to be disruptive, report it to a room monitor or to APHA staff.

 Accessibility Guidelines for Session Moderators

 - Prior to the Annual Meeting, request that presenters on your panel make their presentations and handouts universally accessible to all attendees.

 - Send presenters the Guidelines for Accessible Presentations in advance.

 - Encourage presenters to make a copy of their presentations/slides to give to sign language interpreters if necessary.

-- Make sure that there is enough light in the room for sign language interpreters to be easily seen.
+- Make sure there is enough light in the room for sign language interpreters to be easily seen.
 Avoid a totally dark room.

 - Sign language interpreters should sit or stand close enough to the presenter to hear the presentation and near enough to deaf persons for signs to be easily seen.